 Also, if you are eating loads of carbs, you definitely should have a VAP done, because it is well-documented that a high-carb diet has detrimental effects on cardiovascular risk factors.
 Among other things, eating lots of carbs increases both your blood fats (triglycerides) and your number of small deleterious LDL particles 20-24.

 In addition, certain health promoting supplements can actually elevate your total and LDL cholesterol levels, while beneficially affect your LDL particle distribution.
 Notable examples are fish oil and algae oil supplements 25,26.
 By getting your VAP test you have your back covered if you start taking fish oil and your doctor starts pulling his hair because your LDL level has increased.

 While financial investments can be risky, investing in your own health is totally risk free.
 And on top of that it gives you an invaluable return; health, happiness and longevity!

 Get your VAP™ Blood Test now!

-Having lost her father in an heart attack at an age of 49, she is specializing in cardiovascular health, and primordial and primary prevention.
-She is a strong advocate of early intervention in adolescence and young adulthood, and the importance of lifestyle habits for health promotion at all ages.
+Having lost her father in a lifestyle-induced heart attack at an age of 48, she is a strong advocate of primary prevention and early intervention, and the development of lifestyle habits for health promotion at all ages.

-She is currently in the process of writing a book “Successful Aging – it’s your choice”, and developing the related website www.SuccessfulAging.me
+She is currently in the process of writing a book on testosterone, covering health related issues for both men and women.

 1. Castelli WP, Anderson K, Wilson PW, Levy D. Lipids and risk of coronary heart disease.
 The Framingham Study.
 Annals of epidemiology.
 Jan-Mar 1992;2(1-2):23-28.